Furnas de Santo António

-It is classified as a Special Protection Area (SPA) within the Natura 2000 network, as it is an important habitat for migratory seabirds, like the Sterna dougallii, the Sterna hirundo and Calonectris borealis, which nest in this place during the summer, therefore it cannot be done activities that may disturb the nidification natural process of these colonies.
+It constitutes an important habitat for migratory seabirds, like the Sterna dougallii, the Sterna hirundo and Calonectris borealis, which nest in this place during the summer.
+Therefore, activities that may disturb the natural nidification process of these colonies cannot be performed.

 It is also possible to observe flora species with conservation interest, such as the Festuca petraea and the Spergularia azorica.
-The vegetation of the pebble beaches and the vegetated sea-cliffs with endemic flora of the Macaronesian coasts are the most important habitats.
+The perennial vegetation of the pebble beaches and the vegetated sea-cliffs with endemic flora of the Macaronesian coasts are the most significant habitats.